mrismanaziz/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## What do you call a dictionary on drugs?
+High definition.